 Notes and substitutions

-- Grated cassava: You can use fresh or frozen finely grated cassava.
-If you're interested, check out my detailed instructions on how to prepare cassava.
+- Grated cassava: Also known as yuca or manioc, this is a versatile root crop and the main ingredient in this recipe.
+You can use either fresh or frozen finely grated cassava.
+If you're new to preparing it, check out my detailed instructions on how to prepare cassava.

-- Glutinous rice flour: It is also known as sweet rice flour or malagkit in Filipino.
-Despite its name, it is gluten-free and not sweet at all.
+- Glutinous rice flour: Also called sweet rice flour or "malagkit" in Filipino, this flour becomes sticky when cooked.
+Despite its name, it's gluten-free and not sweet at all.

-- Coconut milk: I used full-fat coconut milk.
-You can also use coconut cream (without sugar) or evaporated milk – the texture and taste may slightly change.
+- Coconut milk: I used full-fat coconut milk here.
+You can also use coconut cream (unsweetened) or evaporated milk, although the texture and taste might change slightly.

 How to make this recipe